gormanb/mongo-shardalyzer/README.md

 	./start.sh

-Or, run it manually as follows:
+Or, run it manually using either of the following:

 	node mongo-shardalyzer.js
+	npm start

 Then open `localhost:3000` in your browser.
 Click the Menu icon in the top-left to set server connection options, hit Return, and select a namespace to visualise.